JuliaSmoothOptimizers/JSOTutorials.jl/generic-adnlpmodels/index.md

-# Creating an ADNLPModels backend that supports multiple types
+# Creating an ADNLPModels backend that supports multiple precisions

 ```julia
 using ADNLPModels, ForwardDiff, NLPModels, OptimizationProblems